 A: Many of the major world airlines including Kenya Airways, British Airways, Air France, KLM, Lufthansa and Swissair fly several times a week from Europe into Jomo Kenyatta International airport, Nairobi.
 From North America, airlines including American Airlines and Delta offer services that connect via Europe.
 Other airlines include Emirates, Qatar, Egypt Air, Ethiopian Airlines, South African Airways, Turkish Airlines and Air India.
 Use our simple Online Flight Search facility to quickly find the latest availability and prices.

 A: Tipping is customary in Africa and it rewards and encourages good service.
-Tipping is at your discretion but as a guideline we suggest a tip (given on your last day in each camp) equating to US$5 to $6 (or Kshs 500) per guest per day to the Guide (who will distribute part of this to the spotter) plus US$5 to $6 (or Kshs 500) per guest per day into the staff tip box.
+Tipping is at your discretion but as a guideline most guests give a tip on the last day in each camp equating to US$5 to $6 (or Kshs 500) per guest per stay of 2 days to the Guide (who will distribute part of this to the spotter) plus US$5 to $6 (or Kshs 500) per guest per stay of 2 days into the staff tip box.
 It is usually difficult to obtain change or exchange currency when at a lodge / camp so it may be useful to plan ahead for tips before starting a safari.

 A: Please do not offer sweets / candy to children as with little or no dental care available it is best that they don't develop a sweet tooth.
 The village chiefs and elders request that you do not give gifts directly to children, however, supplies and monetary donations to our projects are most appreciated.
 In Kenya we support the St. Lazarus School in the Kibera slum of Nairobi and our Commercial Director, Dr. Mohanjeet Brar, is on the board of directors.
 School supplies can be donated via your driver in Nairobi (ask them to be delivered to Dr. Brar), or please contact Dr. Brar (email@example.com) regarding monetary donations.